Blog

 4. Conduct Regular Accessibility Testing

 No matter how well you design for accessibility, regular testing is essential to catch issues before they become a problem.
-Using free tools, like AudioEye’s Web Accessibility Scanner, can help you find common accessibility issues, enabling you to take proactive steps to fix them.
+Free accessibility testing tools, like AudioEye’s Web Accessibility Checker, can help you find common accessibility issues, enabling you to take proactive steps to fix them.

 However, it’s important to note that automated tools can only find common accessibility issues.
 More complex issues, like how descriptive your alt text is or how user-friendly your site is to screen reader users, are typically missed by automated tools.
 To ensure these issues don’t slip through the cracks, it’s important to conduct accessibility testing overseen by accessibility experts.